There’s a new B2B buyer group in town, and they’re young, smart, and savvy. Is your business meeting millennial buyer demands?

-Abandoned online shopping carts is a fatal flaw.
+Abandoned online shopping carts are a fatal flaw.
 Amazon combats this issue with a one-click checkout process – and so can you.
-The average large-sized ecommerce site can gain a 35.26% increase in conversion rates though better checkout design.
+The average large-sized ecommerce site can gain a 35.26% increase in conversion rates through better checkout design.

 The digital customer experience matters

 Today’s new B2B buyer has redefined great customer experiences.
 The overwhelming majority of millennials prefer to make transactions online, and organizations are rising to the occasion: 3/4 of B2B firms are already upgrading their ecommerce platform or plan to within 3 years.

 Is your B2B enterprise considering digital transformation?
 Get the complete guide to buying a B2B digital commerce platform here.